miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 |     SVM             |     Balanced<br>w/ ADASYN   |     0 <br>1    |     0.97 <br>0.92    |     0.91 <br>0.97    |     0.94 <br>0.94    |       94%       | 172 | 16 |  6 | 181   |

 Resampling and tuning the hyperparameters worked well to increase the metrics for every iteration.

+## Conclusion

+The final SVM model after resampling using ADASYN and then tuning its hyperparameters using the brute force approach of GridSearchCV gave exceptional scores across the board for precision, recall, f1-score, and accuracy.
+The model achieved an accuracy score of 94% compared to the previous two models.
+The 97% recall score for Class 1 shows that the model is correctly identifying most of the fraudulent transactions: the F1-score of 94% suggest that the model is achieving a good balance between precision and recall.
+However, the rate of false positives values now stands at a value of six.
+A common issue with fraud classification is the difficulty or challenge of reducing false positives which leaves open the opportunity to try other models; nonetheless, that opportunity was partially explored in this project.
+In the notebook, I’ve tried other models such as Naïve Bayes and Decision Tree—perhaps at a later more opportune time those two avenues can be considered fully.
+A consideration such as that would require an understanding of the specific needs and requirements of a business or organization that may use it.
+Alas, the project has come to a close--thank you for taking the time to follow me along this journey.